ashleynilo/fprime/docs/documentation/user-manual/framework/ground-interface.md

 of these stages need to allocate memory and thus users should also consult the [buffer management](../framework/dynamic-memory.md) guide.

-!!! note
+> [!NOTE]
-    in this guide we will refer to the driver layer but many projects will refer to it as the radio or communication layer.
+> in this guide we will refer to the driver layer but many projects will refer to it as the radio or communication layer.
 The function of this layer is to read and write bytes to some hardware and the nature of that hardware is irrelevant as long as it can send and receive bytes.

 ## Ground Interface Architecture